After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 - Changes to a hierarchy that has been previously defined are updated in the model.

-- Dimension members can be updated if the dimension is not shared among multiple models.
+- Dimension members can be updated if the dimension is private (i.e. not shared in multiple models).
+Updates to public dimensions are not supported..

 - Account dimension members are updated only if a column in the imported dataset is mapped to that account dimension.